SAP-archive/lumira-extension-da-twitter/README.md

 Then, we right click the "export.xml" file and "Run As > Ant Build" to export our extension zip file.

-Note: If your build is not successful due to an error with the "zip64mode" attribute, remove the two instances of "zip64mode=never" in the export.xml file and rebuild.

 You can navigate to the target folder in your File Explorer to find the extension zip file, that can be installed in Lumira using the Extension Manager.

 Note: if you selected the "Copy Projects into workspace" checkbox when importing the project into Eclipse, the target folder will be located in the copy located inside your workspace directory (e.g. "C:\Users\YOUR_USERNAME\workspace")